Actindo-AG/Documentation/RetailSuiteAccounting/Operation/06_DeleteBookings.md

 Delete a single posting from the postings list.

-> [Warning] Be aware that any deletion is permanent and cannot be undone.

 #### Prerequisites

 - A fiscal year has been selected, see [Select fiscal year](./01_SelectFiscalYear.md).